Bibliography

 Merchants of Doubt tells the controversial story of how a loose-knit group of high-level scientists and scientific advisers with connections in politics and industry ran effective campaigns to mislead the public and deny well-established scientific knowledge over four decades.
 The same individuals who claim that the science of global warming is ‘not settled’ have also denied the truth about studies linking smoking to lung cancer, coal smoke to acid rains, and CFCs to the ozone hole.

-Established in California, Naomi Oreskes and Erik M Conway are specialists of the history of science and technology.
+Naomi Oreskes and Erik M Conway are specialists of the history of science and technology.

 • Hot Air by Peter Stott